14th NFL Honors

 The 14th NFL Honors was an awards ceremony presented by the National Football League that honored players, coaches, and moments from the 2024 NFL season.
 It was held on February 6, 2025, at the Saenger Theater in New Orleans, Louisiana.
-It was broadcast by Fox and NFL Network and was hosted by rapper Snoop Dogg.
+It was broadcast by Fox and NFL Network (with NFL+ streaming the ceremony) and was hosted by rapper Snoop Dogg.
 Buffalo Bills quarterback Josh Allen was presented with the AP NFL Most Valuable Player award at the ceremony.
 Inductees for the 2025 Pro Football Hall of Fame class were also announced at the event.